 Decadal Review of Academic Units

-Bates College conducts once-per-decade reviews of all departments and interdisciplinary programs to assess their contributions to the college’s mission.
-The decadal review is an opportunity for an academic unit to assess its curriculum, its effectiveness and impact on student success, and its engagement with the life of the college, and to articulate how these factors contribute to the success of the college.
+Bates College conducts once-per-decade reviews of all departments and interdisciplinary programs to assess their contributions to its mission.
+The decadal review is an opportunity for an academic unit to assess its curriculum, its effectiveness and impact on student success, and its engagement with the life of the college, as well as to articulate how these factors contribute to the college’s success.

-The Office of the Dean of the Faculty (dean’s office) has designed these guidelines to be helpful to academic units as they reflect on their practices and plans for their future.
-The schedule of reviews is established by the dean of the faculty’s office, and they typically span two semesters (see graph), either within a single academic year or across two academic years.
-The review entails the academic unit carrying out assessment of their curriculum, and writing a self-study, which typically ranges between 30-40 pages plus supporting appendices.
-Internal conferees and the external committee read both the assessment report and the self-study.
-Following the external review completing its report, the academic unit submits to the dean of the faculty a written response to the report and a plan for the future.
+The Office of the Dean of the Faculty has designed these guidelines to be helpful to academic units as they reflect on their practices and plans for their future.
+The schedule of reviews is established by the dean of the faculty’s office, and they typically span four semesters (see graph below).
+The review entails the academic unit assessing their curriculum and writing a self-study, typically around 20 pages plus supporting appendices.
+Internal conferees and the external committee read the assessment report and the self-study.
+Following the external review and the completion of its report, the academic unit submits to the dean of the faculty a written response to the report and a plan for the future.

-The work of the review should be done by permanent faculty, ongoing lecturers, and senior lectures.
-Temporary faculty of any rank should not be expected to participate in the decadal review, except in rare circumstances.
-Units desiring to engage temporary faculty in the review process must convey their request in writing to the dean of the faculty’s office in advance of the review process.
+Permanent faculty, ongoing lecturers, and senior lecturers should conduct the review.
+Temporary faculty of any rank should only be expected to participate in the decadal review in rare circumstances.
+Units desiring to engage temporary faculty must convey their request in writing to the dean of the faculty’s office before the review process.

-The main steps of the review process are detailed in the pages that follow, but are summarized in this table.
-The Dean of the Faculty will remind department and program chairs of the upcoming review one year prior to the year in which the review is scheduled to occur.
+The main steps of the review process are detailed in the following pages but are summarized in this table.
+The Dean of the Faculty will remind department and program chairs of the upcoming review one year before the year in which the review is scheduled to occur.

 1. Meeting with Deans

-The chair of the academic unit meets with the assigned associate dean and an assistant dean to discuss the review, decide on mutually agreed upon deadlines, and answer any questions the chair might have.
-In this meeting, the dean’s office gives the chair a standard dataset, which provides the academic unit an overview of enrollments, demographics, a summary of the annual senior survey, and the five year career outcomes for majors/minors (where applicable).
-This standard dataset will also be shared with the learning associate specialist, to avoid duplication of effort and to help inform the subsequent assessment strategy.
+The chair of the academic unit meets with the assigned associate dean and an assistant dean to discuss the review, review the timeline, decide on mutually agreed-upon deadlines, and answer any questions the chair might have.
+In this meeting, the dean’s office will review what is available in the standard dataset, which provides the academic unit an overview of enrollments, demographics, a summary of the annual senior survey, and the five-year career outcomes for majors/minors (where applicable).
+This standard dataset will also be shared with Lindsey Hamilton at the Center for Inclusive Teaching and Learning (CITL) to avoid duplication of effort and to help inform the subsequent assessment strategy, which CITL will help develop and implement.

 2. Website Updates

-Departments and programs under review should update their website prior to or as a first step in the review, as External Committees consult the websites for information about the academic unit before visiting.
+Departments and programs under review should update their website as a first step, as External Committees consult these websites for information about the academic unit before visiting (and students consult these websites to explore curricula, learning goals, and career paths).
 The unit’s Academic Administrative Assistant (AAA) will make the changes to the website as directed by the faculty.

-The academic unit under review submits to the dean’s office nominations for Faculty Conferees, and suggestions for the External Committee, both of which should be submitted to the dean’s office, using the forms linked below.
+The academic unit under review submits nominations for Faculty Conferees and suggestions for the External Committee to the dean’s office

 Bates Faculty Conferees